Vitalii36/tascs_leetCode/README.md

 # leetcode.com

 ## Motivation
-Solve so many problems to automate this process (practice)
+Solve so many problems to automate this process of solving problems (practice)

 ## About